 There are two main causes of financial stress: one that you can’t change, and one that you can.

 You can’t change an uncertain economy.
 Especially now, all any of us can do is weather the storm.
 Stay informed, but don’t let the news cycle scare you or dictate your financial decisions.

 You can change how prepared you are for the future.
 Your budget, savings, and debt are all under your control.

-A major source of financial stress is not having all of these things figured out.
+A major source of financial stress is not having things like this figured out.
 We know budgeting isn’t always exciting, but the more you understand your cash flow, the better you will feel.

 The damage stress can do

 Stress—whether financial or otherwise—isn’t healthy.
 In fact, it can negatively impact your immune system.
 And a stressed immune system can’t battle COVID-19 as well as a healthy one.

 Additionally, financial stress can make it difficult to focus in your everyday life.
 This could lead to poor performance at work, possibly compounding your money problems.

 It can also make you fearful.
 You may be stressed about money, but scared to attack the problem for fear that it may be worse than you think.
 You must face this fear to attack the source of the stress.